ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 After evaluating these options, ADRs emerged as the best solution for maintaining a version-controlled, easily accessible record of architectural decisions.

-ADRs should contain the rationale, context, and implications of significant architectural decisions, such as choosing a database or adopting a particular architectural pattern like microservices.
-They should not be about trivial details such as specific code snippets.
+ADRs should contain the rationale, context, and implications of significant architectural decisions, such as choosing a database or adopting a particular architectural pattern.
+They should not be about trivial details.

+#### Example of decisions that could be addressed by ADR

+- Which database engine should we use and why?
+- Should we move to a microservices architecture?
+- What authentication strategy should we adopt?
+- How will we handle API versioning?
+- What approach will we take for caching?
+- Which cloud provider should we use?
+- What logging and monitoring solutions will be adopted?
+- Should we use containers for deployment, and if so, which orchestration tool?
+- Which message broker to use for asynchronous operations?
+- What is our strategy for data backup and recovery?

+#### Example of decisions that should not be addressed by ADR

+- What color should the login button be?
+- How do we implement a specific function in code?
+- What are the specific firewall rules?
+- What specific libraries to use for string manipulation?
+- Which individual UI components to use?
+- Code style and formatting rules.
+- Choice of specific IDEs or development tools.
+- Setting up environment variables for local development.
+- File or folder naming conventions.

 ### Format